Frequently Asked Questions

 - the insured doesn't have the third-party's details

 - the merits of the claim don't justify the recovery

-If you unable to find a suitable answer please Contact us and we shall respond to your email within 24 hours.
+In case you need more help Contact Us and we shall respond to your email within 24 hours.